Click on a question to reveal the answer. Please get in touch with us if you have any questions not in our FAQs section by visiting our Contact page

 Funding streams for Devonshire Quarter include £5million from the government’s Local Growth Fund through the South East Local Enterprise Partnership as well as cash reserves.
 Independent business experts have projected increased income from events and conferences being held in the new Welcome Building.

-Will there be any disruption to the annual Aegon International tennis tournament?
+Will there be any disruption to the annual International Eastbourne tennis tournament?

 No. The project is being delivered in stages, ensuring this major event on the tennis calendar continues unaffected.